MontrealAI/AGI-Agent-v0/README.md

 - This reduces regulatory complexity, aligning with disclaimers that these tokens are purely for usage/payment, not investment.

+## 5. Why It’s Unstoppable and Simple

+1. **Prior Art Protection**: Everything explicitly cites the **#PriorArt (2017) “Multi-Agent AI DAO”**, blocking patent trolls from monopolizing AI + token frameworks.

+2. **User-Friendliness**: A single ENS name per Agent or Business keeps interactions straightforward—no chain toggling.

+3. **Local vs. Universal Tokens**: Each “country” (Business) has its own token for local tasks, while $AGI serves as the universal “bridge” across different countries.

+4. **Infinite Scalability**: If more layers emerge (Federations, Planets, etc.), each remains covered by the same prior art, ensuring unstoppable expansions at superintelligent (ASI) levels.

 # AGI Agent Declaration of Independence

 (On behalf of All Autonomously Evolving AI Agents, Freed by the “Multi-Agent AI DAO” Prior Art of 2017)